Princess Isabella of Parma: Early life in Madrid

 For the first seven years of her life, Isabella was raised at the Madrid court of her paternal grandparents.
 Her grandmother, Queen Elisabeth, loved her, reporting regularly on her well-being, development, and behaviour to her absent son.
-Based on these letters, her mother never displayed warmth towards Isabella, and was impatient with her.
-When the child threw tantrums, she chastised her so severely that Queen Elisabeth called it a 'military drill'.
-Madame Infante reportedly found Isabella to be 'stubborn' and 'unbearable'.
+Based on these letters, her mother never displayed affection towards Isabella, whom she found “stubborn” and “unbearable”.
+She was impatient with her, and if Isabella threw tantrums, Madame Infante chastised her so severely that Queen Elisabeth called it a “military drill”.
 Isabella was raised by an aya (governess), the French-born widow Marie-Catherine de Bassecourt-Grigny, Marquise of Gonzalez (later suo jure marquise of Borghetto; 1693–1770).
-The Marquise retained a strong sense of etiquette and hierarchy from her previous position as dame d'honneur to Barbara of Portugal.
-Isabella developed a close bond with her aya, which inspired the jealousy of her mother.
+The Marquise retained a strong sense of etiquette and hierarchy from her previous position as dame d'honneur to Isabella's aunt by marriage, Barbara of Portugal.
+Isabella developed a close bond with her aya, which inspired jealousy in her mother.

 Isabella in 1749, at the age of seven in a portrait by Jean-Marc Nattier painted during her stay in Versailles.

 Isabella's education was structured around contemporary ideals for princesses.
 The use of corporal punishment was ordered by her father and endorsed by her mother.
-According to her autobiography, she was an energetic and mischievous child, always loud, 'jumping, climbing, falling', breaking furniture and ornaments.
+According to a work by her that is probably autobiographical in part, she appers to have been an energetic and mischievous child.
+The character, l'Étourderie (“Amazement”) personified, that she wrote about as an adult, was always loud, “jumping, climbing, falling”, breaking furniture and ornaments as a child.
 Her favourite pastimes were chasing after butterflies, horse-riding, and performing stunts with a rope, but she also liked to write, sing, and draw.
-Because her behaviour was considered unsuitable for her position, her aya eventually forbade her access to ropes, horses, and swings.
-'What to do in this sad situation? [...]
-But I eventually learned to be reasonable', Isabella commented as an adult.
-She started to entertain herself silently, later recalling that her 'head was always in the clouds, occupying itself with a hundred thousand ideas at once'.
-In 1746, when Isabella was four, a French envoy complimented her 'dignity', saying that she already knew 'who she is, to whom she belongs, and what she must be one day'.
+Because her behaviour was considered unsuitable, her governess forbade her access to ropes, horses, and swings.
+“What to do in this sad situation? [...]
+But I eventually learned to be reasonable”, Isabella commented, writing as l'Étourderie.
+She started to entertain herself silently, later recalling that her head was “always in the clouds, occupying itself with a hundred thousand ideas at once”.
+Badinter argues that these scenes reveal the character and difficulties of Isabella as a young child, and Seth agrees that the work is at least somewhat autobiographical.
+In 1746, when Isabella was four, a French envoy complimented her “dignity”, saying that she already knew “who she is, to whom she belongs, and what she must be one day”.
 He also remarked on the coldness of Madame Infante towards Isabella.
-Growing up as an only child until the age of ten with no playmates and under strict control, her childhood has been characterised as 'lonely and austere' by Élisabeth Badinter.
+Growing up as an only child until the age of ten with no playmates and under strict control, her childhood has been characterised as “lonely and austere” by Élisabeth Badinter.